 Fire Severity Weighting

 Severity of fire often affects wildlife habitat suitability (e.g., Smucker et al. 2005, Hutto 2008, Fontaine and Kennedy 2012), and this extension provides an option to use fire history in combination with forest type or stand age to estimate habitat suitability values.
 Fire severity classes range from 1 (equivalent to a low intensity ground fire) to 5 (a stand replacing fire) in the Base Fire and Dynamic Fire System extensions.
 When using time since fire as a component of habitat suitability, the user must weight each fire severity class for its potential contribution to habitat suitability.
-Weights range from 0 to 1.
+Weights are decimal values ranging from 0 to 1.
 If the user does not wish to weight fire severity, a value of 1 should be entered for all fire severity classes.
 Alternately, if some fire severity classes create suitable habitat and others do not, a value of 0 should be entered for the fire severity classes that create unsuitable habitat.
-Values in between 0 and 1 are also possible, and affect the classification table by acting as a multiplier.
-For instance, if a time since fire/age class combination is given a habitat suitability value of 2 in the classification table, and the fire severity class affecting a cell with that combination is given a value of 0.5, the habitat suitability value for the cell would be 1.
+Values in between 0 and 1 can be used to represent variable suitability for different severity classes and affect the classification table by acting as a multiplier.
+For instance, if a time since fire/age class combination is given a habitat suitability value of 2 in the classification table, and the fire severity class affecting a cell with that combination is given a weighting value of 0.5 (i.e., between unsuitable and optimal suitability), the resulting habitat suitability value for the cell would be 1.0.

 Harvest Prescription Weighting

 Harvest prescriptions (i.e., amount, timing, and arrangement of harvesting) often affects wildlife habitat suitability (e.g., Marzluff et al. 2002, Zollner et al. 2005, Shifley et al. 2006), and this extension provides an option to use harvest history in combination with forest type or stand age to estimate habitat suitability values.
 Harvest prescriptions are user defined in the Base Harvest and Biomass Harvest extensions.
 When using time since harvest as a component of habitat suitability, the user must weight each harvest prescription for its potential contribution to habitat suitability.
-Weights range from 0 to 1.
+Weights are decimal values ranging from 0 to 1.
 If the user does not wish to weight harvest prescription, a value of 1 should be entered for all harvest prescription classes.
 Alternately, if some harvest prescription classes create suitable habitat and others do not, a value of 0 should be entered for the harvest prescription classes that create unsuitable habitat.
-Values in between 0 and 1 are also possible, and affect the classification table by acting as a multiplier.
-For instance, if a harvest prescription/age class combination is given a habitat suitability value of 2 in the classification table, and the harvest prescription class affecting a cell with that combination is given a value of 0.5, the habitat suitability value for the cell would be 1.
+Values in between 0 and 1 can be used to represent variable suitability for different prescriptions and affect the classification table by acting as a multiplier.
+For instance, if a harvest prescription/age class combination is given a habitat suitability value of 2 in the classification table, and the harvest prescription affecting a cell with that combination is given a value of 0.5 (i.e., between unsuitable and optimal suitability), the habitat suitability value for the cell would be 1.

 Post-Processing

-Although this extension is designed to assist with wildlife habitat suitability analyses, for some studies additional post-processing may be necessary.
-Some examples of common post-processing exercises that could be used include:
+Although this extension is designed to assist with wildlife habitat suitability analyses within the LANDIS-II model environment, for some studies additional post-processing may be necessary.
+Some examples of common post-processing projects include:

 1) If multiple habitat suitability files are created, those will need to be imported into a GIS and the cells reclassified based on user-defined rules.